calyxir/calyx/README.md

 ## Running
 `cargo build` builds the Futil executable and places it in `target/debug/calyx`.
 I would recommend using `cargo run` directly.
 This builds and and runs the executable.
-You can pass in arguments to the Futil executable like this: `cargo run -- <args>`
+You can pass in arguments to the Futil executable like this: `cargo run -- <path to input file> <args>`

+#### \<path to input file\> -l \<path to library\>

 There are a series of Futil example programs in `calyx/examples`.
-All of these use primitive components so to get them to run you will need to pass in a library file.
+All of these use primitive components.
+So to get them to run, you will need to pass in a library file.
 The most complete library file is located in `calyx/primitives/std.lib`.
 This is done with the `-l`.
 For example, this is how to run the `calyx/examples/simple.futil` program, assuming you are in the `calyx` directory:

 ```bash
 cargo run -- examples/simple.futil -l primitives/std.lib
 ```

+#### -d / --debug

+This flag shows Futil programs after each pass.

 ## Compiler Development

 We use the [structopt](https://docs.rs/structopt/0.3.11/structopt/) library to implement the command line interface.

 The general flow of the compiler is as follows: